I was nervous….and I had reason to be.

 WATCHING WITH AMAZEMENT

-I’m actually glad my mother laid down the gauntlet before the Lord that day 22 years ago.
-It was like she was telling God: “I don’t believe you can take care of My son.”
+I’m glad my mother laid down the gauntlet before the Lord that day 22 years ago.
+It was like she was telling God: “I don’t believe you can take care of my son.”
 And though it’s not biblical, in my mind’s eye I can just see the Lord responding by rolling up His sleeve, stretching out His arm, parting the heavens & saying: “O yeah?
 Well he’s My son too lady!
 Watch this…”

 We’ve been watching with amazement how He has provided for us ever since.